dentarg/auth0-blog/_posts/2018-04-18-slash-webtasks-migrating-to-node-8.markdown

 [![Promote Node 8 Webtask](https://cdn.auth0.com/website/blog/extend/slash-webtasks-migrating-to-node-8/slash-webtasks-promote-node8.png)](https://cdn.auth0.com/website/blog/extend/slash-webtasks-migrating-to-node-8/slash-webtasks-promote-node8.png)

 It is that simple!
 Now repeat the process for each of your Node 4 based Webtasks and you will no longer have to worry about the April 30th end of life of Node 4.

+## Migration Deadline

+On April 30th, Node 4 will officially reach it's end of life.
+On that date all remaining Slash Webtasks executing in the Node 4 environment will be automaticlly migrated.
+There is a chance this will cause your tasks to fail.
+Please migrate and test your tasks before this date.

 ## What About Webtask.io